PeterHuberSg/StorageLib/Design.md

 small time delay to write many changes at the same time, which improves performance.
 At application shutdown, the DC guarantees that all data is written (flushed) to the files.

 DC has a static property *Data*, which holds all the collections.
-The application can acces any data through *DC.Data.CollectionName*.
+The application can access any data through *DC.Data.CollectionName*.

 ## Transactions